grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 "I suspect so, that's about how deep we had it at the depot."
 Hemi thumbed the mic on the ship-to-ship.
 "Captain Shakes, what if we make the _Prospect_'s keel twenty meters down.
 Can you do the mating at that depth?"

-*"Surely,"* Shakes voice crackled in reply. *"But remember that while the _Gnat_ is attached, you can _not_ go any fucking deeper.
+*"Surely,"* Shakes's voice crackled in reply. *"But remember that while the _Gnat_ is attached, you can _not_ go any fucking deeper.
 Beyond 30 meters or so and you'll crush the _Gnat_ and, you know, probably flood the fuckin' _Prospect_ as well --- not that I'll be giving two shits about your ugly barge after you beer-canned my baby."*

 "I got you, Captain Shakes.
 Twenty meters maximum depth it is."